 The Kenya School for Integrated Medicine offers an unique opportunity to study for a successful career in the Kenya healthcare system.

-Integrated Medicine is the term used now throughout the world to describe the integration of the important aspects of conventional ‘western’ medicine with the best of alternative and complementary medicines, which includes traditional medicines in various countries.
+Integrated Medicine is the term used now throughout the world to describe the integration of the best of conventional ‘western’ medicine with the best of traditional, natural and alternative medicines.
 It is a reflection of the need to find a common language between various forms of healing that taken together can create the best outcomes for patients and for the training of medical practitioners from all backgrounds.

 It also looks at the broader environmental, social and cultural dynamics that can impact health and ways in which behavior and attitudes affect health outcomes and “health seeking behavior”.